MrZak-dev/GodotFAN/README.md

 ## Using the plugin

-`clone` the repo to your `your_godot_project/android` folder or download and rename The folder to GodotFAN , after installing [Android Build Template](https://docs.godotengine.org/en/stable/getting_started/workflow/export/android_custom_build.html)
+`clone` or download the repo to your and place GodotFAN folder to  `your_godot_project/android` folder   , after installing [Android Build Template](https://docs.godotengine.org/en/stable/getting_started/workflow/export/android_custom_build.html)

 *the new Godot plugin system doesn't require compiling the source code*